marcocarmona-py/marcocarmona-py/README.md

 My name is Marco Carmona, I am student of Applied Physics and Artificial Intelligence at "Benemérita Universidad Autónoma de Puebla" and "Platzi", respectively; committed to the development and improvement of the society, seeking contributions in the fields of science and technology, motivated and hopeful for a future where people are critical and aware of their freedom.

-- 📫 How to reach me: Just send me an email to marcoa.carmonagalvan@viep.com.mx and I'll be answering as soon as posible.
-Or just follow me on Twitter as @marcocarmonaga.
+- 📫 You can reach me sending me an email to marcoa.carmonagalvan@viep.com.mx and I'll be answering as soon as posible.
+Or just follow me on Twitter as [@marcocarmonaga](https://twitter.com/marcocarmonaga).
 I'm open to talk!
-- 💬 Ask me about: To be true you can ask me about anything, but I really love and enjoy philosophical questions; if you have one, just send me a message 👆😄.
+- 💬 To be true you can ask me about anything, but I really love and enjoy philosophical questions; if you have one, just send me a message 👆😄.

 <!---
-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning advanced
+- 🔭 I’m currently working on
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 😄 Pronouns: ...